quantum9Innovation/ES.1802/src/main.typ

 #pause

 We know $omega$ must be a 1 form, but this isn't helpful until we can assign a value to $omega$.
-To keep things simple, let's make the left-hand integral and line integral, so:
+To keep things simple, let's make the left-hand integral a line integral, so:

 $omega = f(x,y,z) space d x + g(x,y,z) space d y + h(x,y,z) space d z$